Create perfect pork loins every time with this recipe for sous vide and smoked (sous-vide-que) pork loin.

 As with most value cuts, the secret is cooking it properly.
 An extremely lean piece of meat, pork loin can easily go from moist and tender to shoe leather if cooked much beyond an internal temperature of 145°F. I’ll admit that I did just that early on in my BBQ career.
 I decided to smoke a pork loin all day just as I would a pork butt.
 After the meat reached 190°F, I proudly presented it to our waiting guests only to slice into it and discover a dry-as-bone disaster.

 Today, my pork loin skills are much more advanced and I know how to keep it moist and juicy.
 There is, however, always room for improvement, especially in the tenderness department.
 Enter my new favorite method of preparation -- sous-vide-que.
-By cooking the pork loin for several hours in a low temperature water bath, you can achieve melt-in-your-mouth tenderness without compromising on moistness.
+By cooking the pork loin for several hours in a low temperature water bath at 140°F (a temperature derived from our sous vide que time and temperature guide here), you can achieve melt-in-your-mouth tenderness without compromising on moistness.
 Plus it's super simple.

 After four hours in a warm sous vide bath, you rapidly cool it down in a 50/50 mix of water and ice, and then it can be smoked on the grill without drying it out.
 Or, if you want to make it ahead of time, you can refrigerate the cooled-down pork loin for a day or two or freeze it for several weeks before heading to the grill.